 8. Glue the Garage Roof on first, then glue on the Main Roof and the Chimney.

 9. Starting at the back, glue a stair strip around each half-circle stair, trimming off any excess.

 10. Glue to house, two stairs in the front and one in the back.

 11. Use the included cardstock to make a base.
 The kit also includes pieces for a fence.
 Glue a post on each side of the fence.
 Use the larger posts to glue two pieces of the fence together.

 This building can be finished with any method you are used to.
 Don’t worry about it being perfect.
 Just have fun and enjoy the process!

-Mid-Century Modern by Jackie Smith
+Mid-Century Modern made out of aluminum cans by Jackie Smith

-Mid-Century Modern by Jackie Smith
+Mid-Century Modern made out of cardstock by Jackie Smith